Salted Caramel Brownies

 - Place large dollops of the caramel over the top of the chocolate batter.
 Use a skewer or knife to swirl it into the batter.
 Scatter one cup of broken pecan pieces over the surface, followed by the remaining 3/4 teaspoon of Kosher salt.

-- Bake anywhere from 1 hour to 1 hour and 10 minutes, depending on oven and until a toothpick inserted into the brownie part, (not the caramel), comes out with moist crumbs on it but not clean.
-Do not over bake.
+- Bake anywhere from 1 hour to 1 hour and 10 minutes, depending on your oven, or until a toothpick inserted into the brownie part, (not the caramel), comes out with moist crumbs on it but not clean.
+Do not overbake.

 - Store brownies in an airtight container.

 - Bake time varies between 60 and 70 minutes, depending on your oven.

 - Cook time does not include cooking the milk, which takes 2 hours.

 - These brownies are very rich and best cut into smaller bars.
 Cut them into 9 bars and then cut each bar in half.